 - Top with holiday sprinkles for a festive treat no matter the season.

-- Use festive muffin liners such as these.
+- Use festive muffin liners.

 - Add the PB cups to a dessert snack board.

 - Add these treats to Christmas cookie platters to share with friends, neighbors, and loved ones.

 - Chop up a few of the PB cups and add to an ice cream sundae.

 - Move over Hershey!
 Use these peanut butter cups the next time you make S'mores.

 These homemade treats keep well in the refrigerator for several weeks.
 Store in an airtight container.

 - 4 ounces white chocolate baking bar (such as Ghiradelli (Note 1))